Foot Locker

-According to the company's filings with the SEC, as of January 28, 2017, Foot Locker, Inc. had 3,363 primarily mall-based stores in the United States, Canada, Europe, and Asia.
+According to the company's filings with the SEC, as of January 2017, Foot Locker, Inc. had 3,363 primarily mall-based stores in the United States, Canada, Europe, and Asia.
 Nearly 70% of its products are from Nike.

+In May 2025, Dick's Sporting Goods announced its intention to acquire Foot Locker for $2.4 billion.
+The sale was completed in September 2025.

 History

+Early years

 In 1963, the F. W. Woolworth Company purchased the Kinney Shoe Corporation and operated it as a subsidiary.
 In the 1960s, Kinney branched into specialty shoe stores, including Stylco in 1967, Susie Casuals in 1968, and Foot Locker on September 12, 1974.
 The first Foot Locker opened in the Puente Hills Mall in City of Industry, California.
 Woolworth also diversified its portfolio of specialty stores in the 1980s, including Afterthoughts, Northern Reflections, Rx Place, and Champs Sports.
 By 1989, the company pursued an aggressive strategy of multiple specialty store formats targeted at enclosed shopping malls.
 The idea was that if a particular concept failed at a given mall, the company could quickly replace it with a different concept.
 The company aimed for ten stores in each of the country's major shopping malls, but this never came to pass as Woolworth never developed that many successful specialty store formats.

-In 1988, the F.W.
-Woolworth Company incorporated a separate company called the Woolworth Corporation in the state of New York.
+In April 1989, the F.W.
+Woolworth Company reincorporated as a separate company, known as the Woolworth Corporation in the state of New York.
 The Woolworth Corporation was responsible for the operations of the Foot Locker stores, among the other specialty chains operated by Woolworth's.
 One of its first moves was the acquisition of Champs Sports and renaming itself the Woolworth Athletic Group.

 During the 1980s and 1990s, the F.W.
 Woolworth Company's flagship department store chain fell into decline, ultimately culminating in the closure of the last stores operating under the name of Woolworth's in the United States in 1997.
 Deciding to continue aggressive expansion into the athletic business in the following years, the company acquired Eastbay in 1997, which was the largest athletic catalog retailer in the United States, as well as subsequent purchases of regional storefront retailers Sporting Goods (purchased in 1997) and The Athletic Fitters (purchased in 1998).
 After 1997, Wal-Mart replaced Woolworth in the Dow Jones average.
-The Woolworth Corporation remained the parent company of Foot Locker, and in 1998 it changed its name to "Venator Group, Inc." By the 1990s, Foot Locker was responsible for more than 70 percent of Kinney Shoe Corp. sales, while traditional shoe retailer Kinney was in decline.
-Venator announced shuttering of the remaining Kinney Shoe and Footquarters stores on September 16, 1998.
+The Woolworth Corporation remained the parent company of Foot Locker, and in June 1998 it changed its name to "Venator Group, Inc." By the 1990s, Foot Locker was responsible for more than 70 percent of Kinney Shoe Corp. sales, while traditional shoe retailer Kinney was in decline.
+Venator announced shuttering of the remaining Kinney Shoe and Footquarters stores on September 16, 1998; this decision had been preceded by the closure of all Canadian Kinney Shoe stores that April.
+Matthew Serra became president and COO in 2000.